quadram-institute-bioscience/QuaTradis/README.md

 The suite of unit tests can be run with `make test` from the top-level directory.
 Alternatively you can run `pytest` directly from the `tests` directory.

+### CI

+Continuous integration is delivered via [travis](https://app.travis-ci.com/github/quadram-institute-bioscience/QuaTradis).
+The [travis pipeline](.travis.yml) is designed to build and test commits from PRs and the master branch.
+For `master` branch builds, travis will also publish the latest docker image to [dockerhub](https://hub.docker.com/r/quadraminstitute/quatradis) if that commit is tagged (see below).

 ### Versioning

 When administrators (as defined by github) feel it is time to create a new release and bump the version there are 3 different